Categories

 Jack

-Read, understand, and follow the Mercedes-Benz Sprinter Operator’s manual instructions, cautions, and warnings for changing a wheel and jack point locations.
+Read, understand, and follow the Mercedes-Benz Sprinter Operator’s manual instructions, cautions, and warnings for changing wheel and jack point locations.

 • Loosen the wheel nuts before raising the vehicle.